Streets of Philadelphia

-The song received acclaim and went on to win the Academy Award for Best Original Song and four Grammy Awards: Song of the Year, Best Rock Song, Best Rock Vocal Performance, Solo, and Best Song Written Specifically for a Motion Picture or Television.
-In 2004, it finished at number 68 on AFI's 100 Years...100 Songs survey of top tunes in American cinema.
+The song received critical acclaim, including the Academy Award for Best Original Song and four Grammy Awards for Song of the Year, Best Rock Song, Best Male Rock Vocal Performance, and Best Song Written Specifically for a Motion Picture or Television.
+In 2004, it finished at number 68 on AFI's 100 Years...100 Songs survey of top songs in American cinema.
 The song is listed among the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.

 Background and release

 In early 1993, Philadelphia director Jonathan Demme asked Springsteen to write a song for his film, adding "I want it to play in the malls."
 Springsteen replied, "Well, I'm interested, so I'd like to come up with a song for you.
 If you give me some time, I'll see, but I can't promise."
-Springsteen recalled adding, "I'm not very good at scores".
-In late August, after the conclusion of the "Other Band" Tour, he recorded a demo of his completed song at Thrill Hill Recording, Beverly Hills, California (his home studio), supplying all of the instrumentation.
+Springsteen recalled adding, "I'm not very good at scores."

+In late August 1993, following the conclusion of his 1992-93 world tour, Springsteen recorded a demo of his completed song at Thrill Hill, his home recording studio in Beverly Hills, California, including all the song's instrumentation.
 He mailed the tape to Demme, who later said, "my wife and I sat down and listened to it, and we were literally weeping by the end".
-Meanwhile, background vocals were added by Tommy Sims (from the "Other Band").
-In October, Springsteen recorded it at A&M Studios in Los Angeles, with Sims, Ornette Coleman on saxophone, and vocals by "Little" Jimmy Scott.
-It was mixed by Bob Clearmountain, included in the soundtrack, and the video was shot.
-However, in mid-December, Springsteen suddenly replaced it with his home demo from August, re-shooting some video scenes to eliminate Scott.
+Meanwhile, background vocals were added by Tommy Sims, who played bass on Springsteen's 1992-93 tour.

+In October 1993, Springsteen recorded the song at A&M Studios in Los Angeles, with Sims, Ornette Coleman on saxophone, and vocals by "Little" Jimmy Scott.
+It was mixed by Bob Clearmountain, included in the soundtrack, and the video was recorded.
+In mid-December, Springsteen replaced the video with his home demo from August, re-shooting some video scenes to eliminate Scott.
 The four-man combo version can be heard in a brief scene in the film when Tom Hanks exits Denzel Washington's office, but it was Springsteen alone playing over the opening credits.

-"Streets of Philadelphia" was released on February 2, 1994, as the first single from the film's original soundtrack, with Springsteen singing and playing all the instruments and Tommy Sims on background vocals, and became a chart success worldwide.
+"Streets of Philadelphia" was released on February 11, 1994.
+It is the first single from the film's original soundtrack, with Springsteen singing and playing all the instruments with Sims on background vocal.